ELowry/EL-Gallery/README.md

 There you will be able to modify the duration of each slide as well as a few other functions:<br />
 * EL-Gallery uses responsive design, and you may wish to choose a specific page width at which the thumbnails will go from 8 per line to 5 per line.
+* You can deactivate the navigation arrows for a lighter, simpler aesthetic.
 * You may wish to disable the links on a gallery’s images.
 * If you have installed the [WP Mobile Detect](http://wordpress.org/plugins/wp-mobile-detect/ "Plugin : WP Mobile Detect") plugin, don’t forget to activate the corresponding option so images may display in a lighter format when on mobile devices.